garyhouston/exif44/README.md

 For documentation, see https://godoc.org/github.com/garyhouston/exif44.

 ## Notes and limitations
 Since Exif stores metadata in TIFF format, this library makes use of the [tiff66 library](https://github.com/garyhouston/tiff66).
 The notes that apply to that library are relevant here.
+The [jpegsegs library](https://github.com/garyhouston/jpegsegs) can be used to decode a JPEG file into segments.

 The exif44print program prints the IFDs (image file directories) and fields, either from a TIFF file or from the Exif segment of a JPEG file.